DEMIURGE

 THE 9:16 TRUTH FRAME

 Vertical.
 Raw.
 Shot on a phone — the same format Maya uses as her only lifeline.
-When the battery hits 1%, two things die simultaneously: her window into the periphery, and the audience's sense of safety.
+When the battery hits 1%, two things die simultaneously: her window into the void behind her, and the audience's sense of safety.

 The Truth Frame — hand, phone, reflection